 |Validity of CET score||Three years|

-National Recruitment Agency is a newly established central level multi-agency body that is responsible to conduct the Common Eligibility Test (CET test) for the primary level screening (Tier-1 exam) for the recruitment of Staff Selection Commission (SSC), Institute of Banking Personnel (IBPS), and Railway Recruitment Board (RRBs).
+National Recruitment Agency is a newly established central level multi-agency body that will conduct a Common Eligibility Test for the Tier-I screening of Group B, Group C posts for the SSC, IBPS, and RRB.

 NRA was founded on 19th August 2020.
-NRA would be registered as a Society under the Societies Registration Act, 1860.
-NRA will have six regional offices in East, West, South, North, Central, and North-East.
-NRA headquarter will be in New Delhi.
+It would be registered as a Society under the Societies Registration Act, 1860.
+It will have six regional offices in East, West, South, North, Central, and North-East and headquarter will be in New Delhi.